-The customers and community were a strong focus in the hour talk.
-"The whole idea of who are we talking to is are we talking with them or at them," said Hess.
+Customers and community were a strong focus in the hour talk.
+"The whole idea of ‘who are we talking to' is ‘are we talking with them or at them,' " said Hess.
 Readers want to know why booksellers recommend a book, and why it's important to them, rather than having titles pushed at them.
-The experts explained this, in a nutshell, is what social media affords those willing to use it, and use it wisely.
+The experts explained that this, in a nutshell, is what social media affords those willing to use it and use it wisely.
 The various avenues of social media are wide.
 Williams noted, "Social media is a stream, and it can be easy for your audience to miss your message."
-An expert in email and email marketing, Williams advises using a call to action, "whether it's asking for a feedback or someone to like or follow you."
+An expert in e-mail and e-mail marketing, Williams advised using a call to action, "whether it's asking for a feedback or someone to like or follow you."

-Whichever social media platforms booksellers or authors choose, the panel agreed it's key to keep involvement in social media consistent.
+Whichever social media platforms booksellers or authors choose, the panel agreed that consistency of involvement is crucial.
 "Once you're in, stay engaged," said Stephenson.
 Transparency is vital, and the aim should be to keep content authentic.
 Booksellers should be geared to inform, not shout, at their audience.
-As Williams summed up on the inevitable importance of social media, "The key is to have something relevant to say to your audience."
+Williams summed it up: "The key is to have something relevant to say to your audience."